Ashlee Dean Wells

 I live in Chicago.

-Xavier is 12.
-Nova Emery is 5 and Aurora Eisley was stillborn due to complications from Twin to Twin Transfusion Syndrome (TTTS) in 2012.
+Xavier is 13.
+Nova Emery is 6 and Aurora Eisley was stillborn due to complications from Twin to Twin Transfusion Syndrome (TTTS) in 2012.
 Sólis de Flores, my long awaited love baby, I never thought I’d have, was born on the afternoon of October 21, 2018 in my dining room, surrounded by friends, family, and rainbows.

 I’m currently working on a photo documentary, which is likely why you’re here.

 The number one question I get asked from clients, from the press, from friends these days is why this project exists.
 My response is both vast and simple.
 General and hugely personal.

 4th Trimester Bodies Project exists because humans, particularly women + femmes, are judged too crudely on the way we look.
 Because we are expected to fit into binary boxes and sold a lie rooted in capitalism and misogyny that says our worth is correlated with unattainable standards.

 We are told we don’t measure up if we are too fat, too queer, too brown, too black, too disabled, too scared, too loud, too...
 Because for too long we've been expected to align with the tools in Photoshop and glossy magazine covers - a false reality that no person can compete with.

 Because parenthood is sacred and should be celebrated.
 Because regardless of how our babies get here we should be proud and, regardless of how we choose to feed them, we should be able to feed them where we choose whenever they are hungry.

 This project exists because humans need it.
 Because society needs to see us us differently.
 Because our children deserve to inherit more.
 Because WE deserve more.

 This project exists because normalizing what is normal is a need our societies have been denying for too long.